Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 Maryborough is home to many gorgeous historic buildings

-Unfortunately, dogs aren’t allowed in the heritage-listed Queens Park, which includes the fantastic Gallipoli to Armistice Memorial.
-Dogs are also not allowed inside The Story Bank Museum, the birthplace of P.L.
-Travers, the author of Mary Poppins, there’s still plenty of fun Mary Poppins sights that you can explore with your dog.
+The Story Bank Museum in Maryborough is the birthplace of P.L.
+Travers, the author of Mary Poppins.
+While dogs are not allowed inside, there’s still plenty of fun Mary Poppins sights that you can explore with your dog.

 Stop and take a photo with the statue of Mary Poppins outside The Story Bank, and don’t forget to look up at the Poppins-themed pedestrian light signals.
 There’s also murals, bronze pavers and story columns to see along “Cherry Tree Lane”, as well as signs to read.